semaphoreci/docs/docs/examples/publishing-docker-images-on-dockerhub.md

 ---
 description: This guide shows you how to use Semaphore 2.0 to publish Docker Images on DockerHub.
-Pushing images to the official registry is straightforward.
 ---

 # Publishing Docker Images on DockerHub

 Pushing images to the official registry is straightforward.
-You'll need to create a secret for the login username and password.
+You'll need to create a secret for your login username and password.
 Then, call `docker login` with the appropriate environment variables.
 The first step is create a secret for `DOCKER_USERNAME` and `DOCKER_PASSWORD` with the `sem` tool.

-## Creating The Secret
+## Creating the secret

+Use the command shown below to create the new secret:

 ``` bash
 sem create secret dockerhub-secrets \